mit-wu-lab/learning-to-delegate/README.md

 # Learning to Delegate for Large-scale Vehicle Routing
 This directory contains the code, data, and model for our NeurIPS 2021 Spotlight paper *Learning to Delegate for Large-scale Vehicle Routing*, which applies subproblem selection to large-scale vehicle routing problems (VRPs).

 ## Paper
 Our full paper can be found on [arXiv](https://arxiv.org/abs/2107.04139) and [OpenReview](https://openreview.net/forum?id=rm0I5y2zkG8).
-Our poster can be found in [this repo](https://github.com/mit-wu-lab/learning-to-delegate/blob/main/poster.png).
+Our poster can be found in [the current repo](https://github.com/mit-wu-lab/learning-to-delegate/blob/main/poster.png).
+Our project webpage can be found [here](https://mit-wu-lab.github.io/learning-to-delegate/).
 If you find our code useful for your research, please cite our paper as follows:
 ```
 @inproceedings{
 li2021learning,